 A good deed done for yourself or better yet, for someone else, can leave you feeling refreshed.
 Taking a few minutes to be thankful for the chance to see a new day, still in your right mind and without debilitating pain or illness is a great ‘pick me up’ mood enhancer.
 Some old folk I know used to say “Thank God you wake up alive, some people wake up dead!” impossible, I know, but you get the point.

 Even when getting ready for your day, smile, be positive, and tell yourself you are going to have an awesome day no matter what!
 Look out for, and embrace the sunshine.
-You would be surprised how much self- motivating you can do and how far it takes you.
+You would be surprised how much self- motivation you can do and how far it takes you.

 Promise to do something special for yourself today, and then do it!
 This post shows how you can do some quick self-care.
 This could include, going to the gym or for a brisk walk, eating a portion of vegetable that you don’t like but that you know is good for you, planning not to be negative or complaining at all for the day, or even as simple as reading a motivational post.
 I have one about how to cohabit with teens here.

 Good deeds for others